 Big screen: Yes

 At the top of the hill of the start-finish straight is the imposing turn 1.
-The track widens as the cars jostle for position, lending multiple racing lines to the drivers.
+The track widens as the cars jostle for position, offering drivers multiple racing lines to choose from.
 As the tight hairpin closes up, the cars have another opportunity to make up a few places (or lose some carbon fibre).

 The Turn 1 Grandstand is right at the peak of the 130-ft hill.
 Your view will span from the start grid round to the sweeping ‘S’ of turn 2.
 And with the right gear (binoculars or a high-quality camera lens), you’ll be able to catch the cars later in the lap through turns 12 to 15.